-Metatarsalgia is a general term that refers to any pain in the general area of the metatarsal heads, also more commonly known as the “ball of the foot” or “forefoot.”
+Metatarsalgia refers to any pain in the general area of the metatarsal heads, also more commonly known as the “ball of the foot” or “forefoot.”
 Sometimes, as a result of metatarsalgia, the ball of the foot will become red, inflamed, and can be quite painful.

-- Morton’s Neuroma – inflammation to the cover of the interdigital nerve
+- Morton’s Neuroma — An inflammation in the cover of the interdigital nerve.

-- Morton’s toe – short first metatarsal leading to increased pressure under second metatarsal head
+- Morton’s Toe — A short first metatarsal, which leads to increased pressure under the second metatarsal head.

-- Capsulitis – inflammation to joint capsule of a toe
+- Capsulitis — An inflammation to the joint capsule of a toe.

-- Underlying health condition such as rheumatoid arthritis or diabetes
+- Underlying health conditions, such as rheumatoid arthritis or diabetes

 - Failed surgical intervention